 Southern Minnesota Regional Medical Examiner's Office

-The Southern Minnesota Regional Medical Examiner's Office (SMRMEO) performs autopsies and death investigation services for these counties in Southeast Minnesota:
+The Southern Minnesota Regional Medical Examiner's Office (SMRMEO) performs autopsies and death investigation services for the following counties in Southern Minnesota:

-SMRMEO performs autopsies on behalf of Mower, Steele, and Wabasha counties.
+Our office performs autopsies on behalf of Mower and Steele counties.

 The Southern Minnesota Regional Medical Examiner's Office assists families, law enforcement agencies and the legal system by determining a scientifically unbiased and logical cause and manner of death.

 The information gathered during a death investigation and subsequent autopsy can be critical in civil and criminal court cases.
 Even when the death is due to natural causes, this information may help surviving family members protect their own health.

 Can a family refuse an autopsy?

 Autopsies are done to answer medical and legal questions in the "public interest", to protect public health or to address a question of law.
 However, we recognize that your family beliefs may be contrary to autopsy.
 According to Minnesota state statute 390.11, Subd.
 2b, families have the right to refuse an autopsy for religious purposes.
 Although you may refuse, there are certain circumstances where a "compelling state interest" will supercede the religious beliefs of your loved one.

 Our office requires a written affidavit to object an autopsy.
 Contact the Medical Examiner’s Office for more information.

 To help you better understand the autopsy process, you can view a Frequently asked questions brochure (PDF).

 Your funeral home director can facilitate the process of obtaining a copy of the death certificate.